Introduction

 Numbers can be written in decimal, hexadecimal, or binary.

-• Binary numbers are prefixed with %
+• Binary numbers are prefixed with %, then either binary digit.

 123